jackalopelabs/jackalopes/README.md

 - Used React's useRef to prevent closure issues in event handlers
 - Implemented polling mechanisms to regularly check for updates from other sources
 - Added reference tracking to ensure state updates properly reflect the latest data

-### Testing Methodology

-Testing multiplayer functionality required a systematic approach:
-1. Open the game in multiple browser windows (Chrome, Firefox, Safari, Edge)
-2. Enable multiplayer in settings for each window
-3. Use the test buttons to verify cross-browser communication
-4. Monitor console logs for event transmission and processing
-5. Verify visual representation of shots across different clients

 ## Building for Production